Experimental Therapeutics Fellowship

 - Methodologies for examining of the natural history of nervous system disorders

 By the conclusion of the fellowship, fellows have subspecialty clinical training, formal training (often including a masters degree) and experience in experimental therapeutics, collaborators in multiple disciplines, including biostatistics and neuroscience, and a rich network of clinical investigators across the country and frequently the world.
 Fellows are very well positioned for research careers in academic medicine or related fields.
-Over 90% of fellows have obtained academic positions and continue to successful.
+Over 90% of fellows have obtained academic positions and continue to be successful.
+Other program graduates work in the Pharmaceutical industry.

 The program offers competitive compensation, travel opportunities, generous tuition benefits, and additional features designed to help fellows realize their potential.
 The University is collegial and welcoming to fellows and investigators who want to work across disciplines.
 Rochester, NY is a family friendly, affordable city that provides a rich array of cultural and outdoor activities that are readily accessible to fellows and their families.

-Most first year fellows receive a salary of $63,356 per year plus benefits.
-Compensation in the subsequent year(s) is based on performance and fellows' current portfolio of research support.
+Most first year fellows receive a salary of $67,827 per year plus benefits.
+Compensation in the subsequent year(s) is based on performance and fellows’ developing portfolio of research support.

-The fellowship and University provide educational funds sufficient to cover the costs of courses or obtaining a Masters in translational research or clinical investigation.
+The fellowship and University provide educational funds sufficient to cover the costs of courses or obtaining a Masters in Translational Research or Clinical Investigation or an MPH.

 - Mentoring Team: Fellows benefit from broad mentorship including a primary mentor (an established investigator in the fellow's field of interest), a biostatistician, and a neuroscientist who provide a broad, multi-disciplinary exposure and experience for fellows.

 - Participation in extramurally-funded clinical research: Fellows have hands-on experience in 3 or more clinical studies while developing their own independent project(s).
-Fellows become co-authors on these projects.
+Fellows become co-authors on papers reporting the results of these projects.

 - Grant Preparation: Fellows learn to design, research, and develop extramural grant applications in a highly-mentored environment.
 Most fellows completing the program have had successful grant applications prior to the end of training.

-- Working Group on Clinical Trials: This seminar series consists of faculty and fellows interested in experimental therapeutics.
+- Working Group on Clinical Trials: This seminar series includes faculty and fellows interested in experimental therapeutics.
 Bi-weekly meetings consist of general discussion of experimental therapeutics issues, particularly the design, performance and analysis of clinical trials.

 Mellow Fellows: Informal research-social lunch meeting held monthly designed to provide fellows an opportunity to brainstorm new ideas with experienced investigators and biostatisticians, and with each other.